Mary Ann Victoria Bruns, Ph.D.

 Research in the Bruns lab aims to gain understanding of soil microbial responses to anthropogenic disturbance and of microbes’ roles in mitigating disturbance effects.

 Humans are constantly altering the face of the Earth—through forest clearing, urban development, agricultural cropping, strip mining.
 When soils are subjected to drastic disturbances, their complex biological networks are also disrupted.
 Well-established interactions among roots, fungi, other microflora, and micro- and macrofauna are all destroyed once vegetation is removed and soil is upturned, buried, or eroded away.
-Humans have little understanding of the ecosystem services performed by these underground biological networks or the impacts their losses may have on global biogeochemistry.
+Humans have little understanding of the ecosystem services performed by these underground biological networks or the impacts their losses may have (had) on local, regional, and global biogeochemical cycles.

 - 30% Teaching